Photography in Antarctica is Different

-Our Antarctica photography tips will help you capture extraordinary images that you can treasure forever.
+Our Antarctica photo tips will help you capture extraordinary images that you can treasure forever.
 We’ve been fortunate enough to visit Antarctica and wanted to share our experiences with you.
-Our 9 Antarctica photography tips will help you get images as you have never seen before!
+Our top Antarctica photography tips will help you get images you have never seen before!

 Photography in Antarctica can be intimidating, but if you follow a few of these tips, you can be sure to come home with stunning pictures that will be a conversation piece for the rest of your life.

 It is vital to know how your camera works before setting foot in Antarctica.
-You don’t want to miss any of the special moments along the way.
+You really don’t want to miss any of the special moments after travelling so far from home.

-I use the shutter priority mode at 1/200th of second or faster when on the water shooting from a Zodiac or Kayaking and when on land used Aperture Priority mode.
-You want to avoid having that humpback whale surfacing to show his fluke in front of an iceberg only for the shot be blurry.
-Knowing your camera settings and how to use it in different situations will help you take the mast amazing shots possible.
+You want to avoid having that humpback whale surfacing to show his fluke in front of an iceberg only for the shot to be blurry.
+Knowing your camera settings and how to use them in different situations will help you make the most amazing shots possible.

-Some folk may feel this Antarctica photo tip is a slightly odd one, but this tip will keep your camera gear safe from breaking down partway through your trip to Antarctica.
-The problem is to do with condensation which ruins cameras.
-After several hours outside, your camera gets extremely cold.
-I used huge ziplock bags to put all my gear in before I went back inside the ship.
+Some folks may feel this Antarctica photo tip is a slightly odd one, but this one will keep your camera gear safe from breaking down partway through your trip to Antarctica.
+The problem is to do with condensation which ruins cameras and other electronic gadgets.
+After several hours outside, your camera equipment gets extremely cold.
+The trick is to use huge ziplock bags and put all your gear in before you go back inside the ship.
 The purpose of this allows the cameras to warm up slowly to ambient room temperature without forming condensation.
 A simple trick but works wonders.